 “When I was five years old, my Mom told me that happiness was the key to life.
 When I went to school, they asked what I wanted to be when I grew up, I wrote down ‘happy’.
 They told me I didn’t understand the assignment and I told them they didn’t understand life.”

-- Create a Mental Picture of HOW and WHAT is the correct way to hit, to field, to pitch versus 1000 hours of video to amplify all his mistakes.
+- Create a Mental Picture of HOW and WHAT is the correct way to perform something

 Remember success is relative, the choice is ours and I am guessing it is better than: